Everything and Everyone Connected - Imaginary landscapes and abstractions with watercolor and India ink.

 In 1993 he completed a bachelor of fine art at The University of California at Santa Cruz, studying with an eclectic mix of accomplished, senior artists including Jack Zajac, Hardy Hanson, and Patrick Ahearne.
 A decidedly rich stream of Zen inspiration was flowing on that mountain at that time and Mike feels lucky to have swam in it.
 In fact, soon after graduating, Mike spent a week with Buddhist Teacher Thich Naht Hanh and the impact of what he experienced there has inspired his work ever since.

-Mike serves on the board of Port Townsend School of the Arts where he is also a youth and adult instructor in watercolor and drawing.
+Mike serves on the board and faculty of Port Townsend School of the Arts.

 (You'll find a BRIEF Bio/Statement below...)

 Bainbridge Arts and Crafts, Bainbridge Island, WA.
 If you live in or are visiting Seattle, it's just a (beautiful) 30 min ferry ride to the gallery.
 Visit www.bacart.org